yhuzued/rails-blog-app/README.md

 # README

-A simple blog app aplication, following tutorial Ruby on Rails
+A simple blog app aplication where you can shout your heart at the void, following tutorial Ruby on Rails.